 Layoffs can negatively impact the ‘psychological contract’ employees tacitly have with their employers, with employees consequently fearing that their employers are not as employee-centric or friendly as they previously believed.
 This is attributed to the trust employees in companies place in their leaders to conduct ethical, compassionate business and the discrepancy they feel when life-changing decisions are made about employment.

-Offering career transition or outplacement services is an increasingly important way that HR leaders seek to affirm, to both displaced and retained employees, that even in the unfortunate case of layoffs the company is still focused on the success of the workforce.
+Offering outplacement services or career transition assistance is an increasingly important way that HR leaders seek to affirm, to both displaced and retained employees, that even in the unfortunate case of layoffs the company is still focused on the success of the workforce.

 The study revealed that providing displaced employees with services and assistance, and demonstrating a "how can we help you?" attitude - following their exit, positively impacts company culture for retained staff.